HHSAPCompSci2020/capstone-project-keivna-5/FinalProject/doc/README.txt

 What are the primary features of your program?
 * The primary features are moving around the environment, adjusting different camera features, and taking photos that can be viewed in a portfolio.
 To move around the environment, the user would be positioned in front of the viewfinder and use the control keys to go to different locations in the environment.
-This method will be similar to the Google Maps Street View application.To adjust the camera features, like zoom, ISO, exposure, timer etc., users would use the buttons on the edges of the frame.
-Finally, the photos that the user takes would be viewable through the portfolio tab.
+This method will be similar to the Google Maps Street View application.To adjust the camera features, like zoom, ISO, shutter speed etc., users would use the buttons on the edges of the frame.
+Finally, the photos that the user takes would be viewable through the portfolio tab, and a glossary tab will be available to explain all features.

 Instructions:
 Which keyboard keys will do what?
 * WASD keys to navigate the x and y axis in the 3D world
-* Up/down arrow keys for the z-axis
+* Q/E keys to navigate the z axis in the 3D world
-* Use the mouse to click the shutter and toggle button
+* up/down/left/right arrow keys to pan the view in the vertical and horizontal direction

 Where will you need to click?
-* To capture a photo, there will be a shutter on the top right hand corner of the viewfinder the user must click to take a photo.
-The zoom can be changed with a dial on the right hand side of the viewfinder as well.
+* All buttons will be displayed on the viewfinder.
+* Use the mouse to click the shutter, change tabs, take a long exposure photo, change the ISO, shutter speed, light source, and background.
+* Click photos in the portfolio to expand it

 Will you have menus that need to be navigated?
 What will they look like?
-* There will be two main viewing options that will take the form of a single toggle, switches between Viewfinder World and Portfolio
+* There will be three main viewing options that will take the form of a three tabs: Viewfinder World, Portfolio, and Glossary
-* Viewfinder World: Toggle to get access to the camera, move around in the environment, and take photos that will be saved in the portfolio
+* Viewfinder World: Main feature, move around in the 3D environment, change camera settings, and take photos that will be saved in the portfolio
-* Portfolio: Toggle to view all photos captured in a grid list view.
+* Portfolio: View all photos captured in a grid list view.
+Photos can be clicked on to expand them, and you can go back to the grid by clicking a back button
+* Glossary: describes various camera features

 Do actions need to be taken in a certain order?
 * The user must position the viewfinder or camera to the desired location before hitting the shutter button to take their photo.
 They position themselves in the 3D world (specific x/y/z location) with the keyboard keys.
+All setting changes (ISO, shutter speed, light source) must be done before capturing a photo (long exposure or a simple shot).